michael-takyi23/Gold-Coasts-Kwame-Nkrumah/README.md

 ## Description

 This project is a historical exploration into the life and achievements of Dr. Kwame Nkrumah, the first prime minister and president of Ghana.
-The website provides a detailed account of his early life, education, political career, presidency, and contributions to Ghana and the wider African continent.
+The website provides a coincise account of his early life, education, political career, presidency, and contributions to Ghana and the wider African continent.
 It offers a blend of engaging narrative and interactive features, offering a dynamic and educational experience.

 ![screenshot of the webpage responsiveness](assets/images/gold-coast-mockup.png)